CGAL/cgal-mediawiki-docker/README.md

 Now you can run the container :

-Without th proxy:
+* Without the proxy:
 > docker run --rm --name mediawiki --link mysql:mysql -v [the volume used to store the mediawiki images on the host]:/var/www/html/images/:Z -p 8080:80 -e MEDIAWIKI_DB_PASSWORD=PASSWD cgal/mediawiki:latest

-Or with the proxy:
+* Or with the proxy:
 > docker run --rm --name mediawiki --link mysql:mysql -v [the volume used to store the mediawiki images on the host]:/var/www/html/images/:Z -p 80 -e MEDIAWIKI_DB_PASSWORD=PASSWD -e "VIRTUAL_HOST=`your.domain.com`" -e "LETSENCRYPT_HOST=`your.domain.com`" -e "LETSENCRYPT_EMAIL=`your@email.com`" cgal/mediawiki:latest

-Any time the wiki is upgraded, the update (/var/www/html/maintenance/update.php) script must be executed inside the container with
+Any time the wiki is upgraded, the update (`/var/www/html/maintenance/update.php`) script must be executed inside the container with

 >docker exec